zoltan-fedor/falcon-caching/README.md

 $ sudo apt-get install libmemcached-dev
 ```

-You also need Memcached and Redis to be installed to be able to test against those:
+You also need Memcached, Redis and Redis Sentinel to be installed to be able to test against those:
 ```
-$ sudo apt-get install memcached redis-server
+$ sudo apt-get install memcached redis-server redis-sentinel
 ```

-You will also need Pyton 3.6-3.8 and PyPy3 and its source package installed to run
+You will also need Python 3.6-3.8 and PyPy3 and its source package installed to run
 tox in all environments.

 Unfortunately MyPy breaks the PyPy tests due to the typed-ast package's "bug":